bazelbuild/bazel-website/designs/index.md

 *   Add a comment to the document explaining why the design can't be approved in its current state, and outlining next steps, if any (e.g., "revisit invalid assumptions and resubmit").

-## What is a significant change?

-There are no hard and fast criteria, but here are some examples:

-*   Addition or deletion of native build rules
-*   Breaking-changes to native rules
-*   Changes to a native build rule semantics that affect the behavior of more than a single rule
-*   Changes to Bazel's rule definition API
-*   Changes to the APIs that Bazel uses to connect to other systems
-*   Changes to the Starlark language, semantics, or APIs
-*   Changes that could have a pervasive effect on Bazel performance or memory usage (for better or for worse)
-*   Changes to widely used internal APIs
-*   Changes to flags and command-line interface.

-When a proposal adds, removes, or modifies any function or object available in BUILD, WORKSPACE, or bzl files, the [Starlark team](../maintainers-guide.html) has to be in the reviewers list.

 ## Why do we need design reviews?